 With such a hectic daily routine, it’s very easy for some important dates to slip your mind.
 You don’t have to memorize every holiday and be aware that tomorrow is, say, Canadian Thanksgiving Day.

-Your content calendar, which is planned at least a month in advance, will inform you about that in time to prepare blog, social media, and promo posts and stay ahead of the curve.
+Your content calendar, which is planned at least a month in advance, will inform you about that in time to prepare blogs, social media, and promo posts, so you stay ahead of the curve.

 6. Provides visibility across departments

 Successful companies have their sales and marketing aligned.
-Stats say that when working together, these two departments can close 67% more deals.
+Stats reveal that when working together, these two departments can close 67% more deals.

-A content calendar is a highly useful resource which will keep all your teams on the same page.
-Your sales team can see what the marketing people have planned and give them tips on how to address their audience’s pain points more precisely.
+A content calendar is a highly useful resource that will keep all your teams on the same page.
+Your sales team can see what the marketing people have planned and give them tips on addressing their audience’s pain points more precisely.

-Since you’re already promoting your e-books, reports, infographics, whitepapers, and other valuable content organically on social media channels, it’s a good idea to pick your best performing organic content, put your money where your mouth is, and use Facebook Ads, Instagram Ads, or LinkedIn Sponsored Content to get your message across to your audience.
+Find out your best-performing e-books, reports, infographics, whitepapers, and other valuable content organically on social media channels.
+Then use them for paid promotion via Facebook ads, Instagram ads, or LinkedIn sponsored content to get your message across your audience.